1 Peter 3

 Instructions for Wives

-1 Peter 3:1 Likewise, ye wives, be in subjection to your own husbands; that, if any obey not the word, they also may without the word be won by the conversation [conduct and example] of the wives; 3:2 While they behold your chaste conversation [godly example in loyalty and reverence to their husbands] coupled with fear.
+1 Peter 3:1 Likewise, ye wives, be in subjection to your own husbands; that, if any obey not the word, they also may without the word be won by the conversation [by the conduct and example] of the wives; 3:2 While they behold your chaste conversation [godly example in godliness with loyalty and reverence to their husbands] coupled with fear [respect].

 Let wives be adorned with true godliness and the righteousness of keeping the whole Word of God as a Shining Light of example for others.
-Let wives be meek and submissive, a true help to their husbands; not aggressive or disrespectful.
+Let wives be subject to all godliness and after that to be a true help to their husbands and not aggressive or disrespectful.

 3:3 Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel; 3:4 But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price.
-3:5 For after this manner in the old time the holy women also, who trusted in God, adorned themselves [with righteousness], being in subjection unto their own husbands: 3:6 Even as Sara obeyed Abraham, calling him lord: whose daughters ye are, as long as ye do well, and are not afraid [to do well and to be godly keeping God’s Word] with any [fear to do what is godly] amazement [terror, or fear].
+3:5 For after this manner in the old time the holy women also, who trusted in God, adorned themselves [with righteousness], being in subjection unto their own husbands: 3:6 Even as Sara obeyed Abraham, calling him lord: whose daughters ye are, as long as ye do well, and are not afraid [to be godly, keeping God’s Word] with any [having no fear to do what is godly] amazement [terror].

-Godly women are the daughters of Sara as long as they are not afraid to be godly and to do well, keeping the whole Word of God.
+Godly women are the daughters of Sara as long as they are not afraid to be godly and to do well, living by every Word of God.

 Instructions for husbands